Najib Razak: Summary

+First SRC International case

-Subsequent arrest, legal proceedings and conviction
+Legal proceedings and conviction

 On 3 July 2018 after the 14th Malaysian general election, Najib was arrested by the Malaysian Anti-Corruption Commission (MACC) as part of investigations into how RM42 million (US$10.6 million) went from SRC International into Najib's bank account.
 The following day, Najib was indicted in the High Court in Kuala Lumpur on three counts of criminal breach of trust and one count of abuse of power in connection with SRC International funds totalling RM42 million.
 He was granted bail at RM1 million after pleading not guilty with his trial set for 18 February 2019.

 On 8 August 2018, Najib was charged with three further counts of money laundering as part of the MACC's investigation into the 1MDB scandal.
-Najib has denied making three transfers totaling RM42 from SRC International into his bank accounts.
+Najib has denied making three transfers totalling RM42 from SRC International into his bank accounts.

 On 10 September 2018, Najib posted a copy of the letter that purportedly came from Prince Saud Abdulaziz Al-Saud of Saudi Arabia on his Facebook account, as a proof of the alleged financial donation of US$100mil (RM304.5mil) given to him in 2011.
 He said he decided to reveal the documents in a bid to clear his name of various accusations and slander, and would continue to do so on his social media accounts.

 On 19 September 2018, Najib was arrested following two hours of questioning by the MACC, believed to be in relation to the RM2.6 billion donation he received in year 2013.
 Najib was charged on 20 September 2018 at the Sessions Court in Jalan Duta.
 However, he pleaded not guilty and was released on bail after his court appearance.
 On 21 September, he made a brief appearance at the Sessions Court registry to sign his bail at RM3.5 million for 25 counts of money laundering and abuse of power charges in relation to 1MDB.
 He has posted RM1 million for his bail, while the remaining RM2.5 million will be settled in instalments by the following week.
 In August 2019, during his second trial, Najib faces four charges of abuse of power and 21 charges of money laundering for receiving illegal transfers of RM 2.3 billion between 2011 and 2014.

 On 28 July 2020, the High Court convicted Najib guilty on all seven counts of abuse of power, money laundering and criminal breach of trust in relation to the SRC International case, becoming the first Prime Minister of Malaysia to be convicted of corruption.
 High Court judge Mohamad Nazlan bin Mohamad Ghazali has delivered the verdict regarding the misappropriation of RM42 million (US$10 million) from SRC International, a former subsidiary of 1MDB.
 In total, Najib faces 42 charges, of which 35 in another four trials are yet to be decided on.